 10. Try After-school Tech Activities

 Incorporating CS into the public school curriculum may be a lengthy process.
-In the meantime, try signing your student up for after-school clubs and activities that focus on STEM.
+In the meantime, try signing your student up for after-school clubs (like a robotics team) and activities that focus on STEM.
 The environment is often more casual than a regular classroom, allowing students to get creative and collaborate with friends.

 11. Enroll in a Summer Tech Camp